jusatdeloitte/genai-flow-workshop/README.md

 # Multi Agent System with AutoGen Studio

 Welcome to the AutoGen workshop.
-This repository serves as a supporting guide and contains a series of application examples that we will examine together during the workshop.
+This repository serves as a supporting guide and contains some assets that we will examine together during the workshop.

 First, install AutoGen Studio on your PC.
 AutoGen Studio is a web server that you can operate locally through your browser.
 The studio allows you to create